Dev Anand: Late 1940s: Breakthrough and romance with Suraiya

-Breakthrough and 1950s stardom
+1950s: Stardom

 Anand was offered his first big break by Ashok Kumar.
 He spotted Anand hanging around in the studios and picked him as the hero for the Bombay Talkies production Ziddi (1948), co-starring Kamini Kaushal, which became an instant success.
 After Ziddis success, Anand decided that he would start producing films.
 It was in the film Ziddi, that the first ever Kishore-Lata duet, "Yeh Kaun Aaya Karke Yeh Sola Singhar", was recorded.
 This duet was an instant hit, and from here on both playback singers' associations with Dev Anand began.
 This continued for the next four decades.
-His association with Kishore Kumar started when the former sang the first solo of his playback singing career – "Marne Ki Duayen" – picturised on Dev Anand in the movie Ziddi.
+His association with Kishore Kumar started when the former sang the first solo of his playback singing career, "Marne Ki Duayen", which was picturised on Dev Anand in the movie Ziddi.
 Dev had forged a very strong bond of friendship with Kishore Kumar during the making of the film.
 In 1949, he launched his own company Navketan Films (named after his elder brother Chetan's son Ketan and which means "New Banner"), which, as of 2011, has produced 35 films.
 Nirala (1950), a commercial success, saw him being paired opposite Madhubala for the first time, with whom he would later form a popular pair.

 Dev chose Guru Dutt as director for the crime thriller, Baazi (1951).
 The film, starring Dev Anand, Geeta Bali, and Kalpana Kartik was a trendsetter, regarded as the forerunner of the spate of urban crime films that followed in Bollywood in the 1950s.
 The film Baazi saw the debut of Kalpana Kartik (aka Mona Singha) as the lead female actress and Guru Dutt as a director.
 The collaboration was a success at the box office and the duo of Dev Anand and Kalpana Kartik were offered many films to star in together.
 They signed all the film offers and subsequently the movies Aandhiyan (1952), Taxi Driver (1954), House No. 44 (1955) and Nau Do Gyarah (1957) went on to become big hits too.
 During the making of the film Taxi Driver, the couple fell in love and Dev proposed marriage to his heroine Kalpana.
 In 1954, Taxi Driver was declared a hit and the two decided to marry in a quiet ceremony.
 The couple had a son, Suneil Anand in 1956 and later a daughter, Devina, was born.
 After her marriage, Kalpana decided not to pursue her acting career further.
 Nau Do Gyarah was the couple's last movie together.